thundra-io/thundra-agent-python/README.md

 ### Deactivating Thundra Foresight

-- There are two ways to deactivate Thundra Foresight for pytest:
+- There are three ways to deactivate Thundra Foresight for pytest:

     1. Run pytest with --thundra_disable command on terminal for specific pytest run.
     ```sh